dovecot/documentation/docs/core/settings/syntax.md

 into a single `dovecot.conf` if preferred (except for [external config files](#external-config-files)).

+## Config Version

+The first setting in the configuration file must be [[setting,dovecot_config_version]].
+It specifies the configuration syntax, the used setting names and the expected default values.

 ## Basic Syntax

 The syntax generally looks like this: